Shark Facts and Information

 Introduction to Sharks

-They lived before land vertebrates populated earth and even before than many plants developed on continents.
+Ancient Sharks lived before land vertebrates populated earth and even before than many plants developed on continents.
 While they were very different from those found today, sharks have been on this planet for long time.

 Facts That You Should Know About Sharks